takenagain/komodo-codex-env/tests/integration/README.md

 ### Container Configuration

-Docker containers are configured with:
+Containers (Docker/Podman) are configured with:
 - 1-2 hour timeout for builds
 - Temporary filesystem mounts for performance optimization
 - Proper user permission setup
+- Engine-specific optimizations (rootless for Podman, privileged for Docker when needed)

 ## Debugging